Dominykas Burneikis, MD

 Application Information

-We participate in the National Resident Matching Program (NRMP) as the sole means of establishing the CRS resident each year.
+We participate in the National Resident Matching Program (NRMP) as the sole means of establishing two CRS residents each year.
 We accept applications through the Electronic Residency Application Service (ERAS) of the NRMP.
-Selected applicants will be invited to Columbus for a personal interview.
+Selected applicants will be invited to participate in our virtual interview process.

 For more information, please contact: